Enablers (band): History

 In 2007 they released the single-sided one track twelve-inch single "The Achievement" through Awesome Vistas, which also appeared in abbreviated form on the follow-up album, Tundra, in 2008, a shared release between Lancashire and Somerset, Majic Wallet, and Exile on Mainstream.
 In 2009 the band released Now You Can Answer My Prayers as a 10" vinyl-only EP, again through Lancashire and Somerset.

 After a short hiatus, following the departure of Joe Byrnes, Doug Scharin (formerly of Codeine, HiM, June of 44, Rex, and Mice Parade) joined the band as drummer for the recording of the album Blown Realms And Stalled Explosions (released in 2011) and for subsequent tours.

 As of 2013 the band has toured and recorded with a new drummer, Sam Ospovat (Beep, Naytronix, Timosaurus, Anteater, Passwords, CavityFang, Kapowski and PIKI).
 Enablers' 2015 album, The Rightful Pivot, was released on the Atypeek Music, Lancashire and Somerset, and Exile on Mainstream labels, and was supported by European tours.
-Sam has remained as a drummer and composer through Enablers' last two releases, Zones (2019—Lancashire and Somerset/Exile on Mainstream/Broken Clover) and Pigeon Diaries (2020—Lancashire and Somerset/Exile on Mainstream/Broken Clover).
+Ospovat has remained as a drummer and composer through Enablers' last two releases, Zones (2019—Lancashire and Somerset/Exile on Mainstream/Broken Clover) and Pigeon Diaries (2020—Lancashire and Somerset/Exile on Mainstream/Broken Clover).